soundpress/RulesOfNYC/docs/c20/index.rst

       (ii) In addition, a Vehicle's affiliation with a Base will terminate automatically upon expiration or revocation of the Vehicle's License.

-(e) Black Car Base Owner's Compliance with Black Car Retirement Rules.
-Beginning January 1, 2011, a Black Car Base Owner may allow a Vehicle to be affiliated with the Black Car Base only if the Vehicle meets the retirement requirements set forth in 35 RCNY § 59A-28(d).
+(e) Passenger Complaint Notification.
+Upon receipt of a Passenger complaint related to a Driver, a Base Owner must provide the Passenger with the "311" Commission complaint telephone number and inform the Passenger that only the TLC can suspend or revoke a Driver's TLC License.